Professor: Spain

 The salaries of civil servant professors in Spain are fixed on a nationwide basis, but there are some bonuses related to performance and seniority and a number of bonuses granted by the Autonomous Regional governments.
 These bonuses include three-year premiums (trienios, according to seniority), five-year premiums (quinquenios, according to compliance with teaching criteria set by the university) and six-year premiums (sexenios, according to compliance with research criteria laid down by the national government).
 These salary bonuses are relatively small.
 Nevertheless, the total number of sexenios is a prerequisite for being a member of different committees.

 The importance of these sexenios as a prestige factor in the university was enhanced by legislation in 2001 (LOU).
 Some indicative numbers can be interesting, in spite of the variance in the data.
-We report net monthly payments (after taxes and social security fees), without bonuses: Ayudante, €1,200; Ayudante Doctor, €1,400; Contratado Doctor; €1,800; Professor Titular, €2,000; Catedrático, €2,400.
+We report net monthly payments (after taxes and social security fees), without bonuses: Ayudante, €1,200; Ayudante Doctor, €1,400; Contratado Doctor; €1,800; Profesor Titular, €2,000;

+Catedrático, €2,400.
 There are a total of 14 payments per year, including 2 extra payments in July and December (but for less than a normal monthly payment).